Skip to content

 We have guidelines on how long different repairs should take.
-This ensures that everyone is treated fairly.
+The main types of repairs are:

-Emergency work: Within 24 Hours
+Emergency work: within 24 Hours

 These are repairs which if not dealt with very quickly could cause injuries or further damage.
 This includes things like burst pipes, blocked drains,securing windows or doors, and loss of electricity.